-We are making Canada the go-to country for multi-site clinical trials in stroke recovery.
+We are making Canada the go-to country for multi-site clinical trials in stroke recovery through the CanStroke Recovery Trials platform.

 We bring together the top researchers across Canada.
 And, we involve patients and families every step of the way.